 Your outfit can speak as loudly as you do.
 In all but a handful of creative professions, you’ll be taken more seriously in a conservative interview outfit.
 Ditch the neon colors, unicorn hair, visible piercings, and try to cover your body art.
 You can show a little more personality when you’ve sold the hiring manager on your creds.
 The interview is the meeting where you want the focus to be on your substance, not your style.

 Speaking of substance, the whole purpose of the interview is to get to know you and your skills.
 It never hurts to prepare your answers in advance so you sound confident and articulate when you relay your experience.
-The biggest mistake recruiters tell us about is not bothering to research the company before the interview.
+The biggest interviewing mistakes recruiters tell us about relate to lack of research on the company before the interview.
 One of the first questions you’ll get is “What do you know about our company?”
 If the answer is “not much,” you’ve probably eliminated yourself from the running within the first minute.

 Another deadly error is speaking ill of former employers or companies.
 Recruiters know that if you’re trashing your last boss, you’ll be likely to trash your next boss.
 There are plenty of ways to talk about why you left your last job without resorting to name calling.
 “I realized the company / job / change of role wasn’t a good fit” covers most scenarios.
 Confessing that you had constant conflict with your manager or coworkers raises red flags for recruiters.
 The best indicator of future performance is previous behavior, after all.